 Policies and procedures should always be tailored with keeping the third party at bay.
 Items like skip-level meetings, spontaneous employee recognition, general employee recognition, employee involvement, company sponsored community involvement, etc. should be developed, encouraged and fostered to the fullest extent possible.

 Establish teams that empower employees to provide feedback, input, and suggestions.
-These teams, when managed effectively, have proven to be a valuable extension of the management team, and can facilitate problem resolution and favorably impact on the bottom line.
+A UnionProof culture, when managed effectively, has proven to be a valuable extension of the management team, and can facilitate problem resolution and favorably impact on the bottom line.

 Management visibility is essential in every union-free environment.
 Upper management’s visibility and accessibility is also a needed ingredient.
 Employees welcome the attention and sense that it is all part of management’s commitment to the company’s culture.
 The interactions must be genuine and sustained and cannot be perceived as the “car salesman.” approach or the “glad-handing politician.”